dominik686/Meditation_timer/README.md

 ## Room for Improvement
 Room for improvement:
-- User Interface (Meditation history fragment)
+- Better UI
 - More functionality
 - More custom bell sounds
 -

 To do:
 - Add calendar feature
-- Improve streaks
+- Improve streaks UI

  ## Credits